-Name Description Values eventdate Date when the event was received on the Panda Advanced Reporting Toolserver.
-Date serverdate Date of the user's computer when the event was generated.
+Name Description Values eventdate Date and time when the event was logged on the Panda server.
+The console shows the field according to the time zone configured on the computer.
+Date serverdate Date and time when the event was logged on the user computer (in UTC format).
 Date machine Name of the customer's computer.
 String machinelP IP address of the customer's computer.
 IP address user User name of the process that modified the registry.
 String ор Operation performed on the computer registry.
 ModifyExeKeyCreateExeKey hash Digest/hash of the process that modified the registry.
 String muid Computer's unique ID.
-String in the following format xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx targetPath Path of the executable that the registry key points to.
-Type of drive where the process that accessed the registry resides regKey Registry key.
-String driveType Type of drive where the process that accessed the registry resides.
-String path Path of the process that modified the registry.
-String validSig Registry key.
-Boolean company Registry key.
-String Cat Process category.
-GoodwareMalwarePUPUnknownMonitoring mwName Malware name if the process is classified as a threat.
-String Null if the item is not malware
+String in the following format xxxxxxxx-xxxx-xxxx- xxxxxxxxxxx